southwick-associates/dashboard-sa-template/github_vignettes/data-required.md

 ## Data Fields

 Each data table should contain data fields (columns) sufficient to identify the characteristics of interest.

-### License Sales

-- Customer ID (foreign key)
-- License ID (foreign key)
-- Purchase date
-- Effective date (i.e., when license becomes valid)
-- Expiration date
-- [Any other sales fields deemed necessary by the state agency]
+The "primary key" refers to a column that uniquely identifies rows in a table, whereas "foreign key" refers to a column that acts as a relational join to another table.

 ### Customers